 “Our human ancestors evolved in a world in which healthy drinking water came directly from streams, rivers, and lakes, rich in mineral content.
 The human body became reliant on obtaining a considerable proportion of its daily mineral needs from natural water sources…. the average American ingests substantially less magnesium than the RDA.” (source)

-Back to Morning Sickness…
+Back to Magnesium for Morning Sickness…

 Since magnesium balances our cortisol levels, which stops us from huge sugar highs and lows (which causes the nausea and vomiting) we need it crucially during pregnancy.
 But wait…..our pregnancy hormones actually inhibit our absorption of magnesium which is why we need to supplement.